-- 3.47 All new hackney carriages above plate 44 must be wheelchair accessible vehicles (WAV's) and are designated as such.
-The Licensing Authority will apply any specification for such vehicles as may be provided by regulations under the Equality Act 2010.
-There is not the same requirement for private hire vehicles to be wheelchair accessible.
-Existing hackney carriage plates 1-44 also retain protected grandfather rights to use saloon style vehicles provided the licence remains in continuous use.
-If a renewal application is made late and the licence lapses, the grandfather rights will be lost and a new application for a new WAV vehicle will need to be made. - 3.48 As Hackney Carriages pick up passengers from ranks and the roadside, all new licensed Hackney Carriages must be side or rear loading. - 3.49 Licensed drivers must not impose extra charges for conveying persons with disabilities or assistance dogs. - 3.50 The Equality Act 2010 places certain duties on licensed drivers to provide assistance to people in wheelchairs and to carry them safely.
+- 26.3 All new hackney carriages vehicles must be wheelchair accessible vehicles (WAV's) and are designated as such. - 26.4 The Licensing Authority will apply any specification for such vehicles as may be provided by regulations under the Equality Act 2010.
+There is not the same requirement for private hire vehicles to be wheelchair accessible. - 26.5 Existing hackney carriage plates 1-44 which have retained grandfather rights to use saloon style vehicles provided the licence remains in continuous use.
+If a renewal application is made late and the licence lapses, the grandfather rights will be lost and a new application for a new WAV vehicle will need to be made. - 26.6 Any vehicle currently licenced under retained grandfather rights (Hackney Carriage plates 1-44) may continue to be licenced until the vehicle is no longer able to meet the vehicle safety inspection standards.
+It will also be subject to the emission requirements as set out in the policy, details of this can be found in Appendix B. - 26.7 Once a vehicle licensed under the retained grandfather rights ceases to be licensed, the plate will be removed from the list of grandfather rights vehicles and only re-issued to a wheelchair accessible vehicle - 26.8 A licence issued under the grandfather rights cannot be transferred to any other vehicle.
+This will not remove a proprietor's right to transfer their interest in the vehicle to someone else. - 26.9 As Hackney Carriages pick up passengers from ranks and the roadside, all new licensed Hackney Carriages must be side or rear loading. - 26.10 Licensed drivers must not impose extra charges for conveying persons with disabilities or assistance dogs. - 26.11 The Equality Act 2010 places certain duties on licensed drivers to provide assistance to people in wheelchairs and to carry them safely.
 There are similar requirements on drivers in relation to the passengers with an assistance dog.
 Drivers or operators cannot charge extra or refuse to carry such passengers unless they have applied for and been issued an exemption certificate.
-Further information on exemption certificates can be found in sections 3.54 3.64. - 3.51 Drivers must be appropriately trained in the use of relevant belts and other restraint locking mechanisms to ensure the safety of their passengers in the vehicle.
-It is the driver's responsibility to ensure that they understand fully how to use the equipment.
+Further information on exemption certificates can be found in section 40. - 26.12 Drivers must be appropriately trained in the use of relevant belts and other restraint locking mechanisms to ensure the safety of their passengers in the vehicle.
+It is both the proprietor/driver and operators' responsibility to ensure that they understand fully how to use the equipment.
+Written training records must be maintained, and refresher training provided as required and kept for at least 2 years and are available upon request to an authorised officer. - 26.13 A list of wheelchair accessible vehicles will be published onto this Authorities website in accordance with the Taxi and Private Hire Vehicles (Disabled Person) Act 2022.

-Exemptions, weddings and funeral vehicles
+27 Vehicles - Exemptions, weddings and funeral vehicles

-- 3.52 The DfT issue guidance regarding the types of activities that may require licensing.
+- 27.1 The DfT issue guidance regarding the types of activities that may require licensing.
 In general, the following are not currently considered to require licensing.
-However should DfT guidance change, this authority will reserve the right to amend the information and guidance within the policy

-- Child minder vehicles

-- Care transport workers

-- Volunteers

-- Ambulances

-- Courtesy Cars

-- 3.53 Vehicles owned by funeral directors that are used wholly or mainly for the purposes of funerals are exempt from the requirement to be licensed.

-- 3.54 Vehicles used in connection with a wedding are exempt from the requirement to be licensed.
+However, should DfT guidance change, this authority will reserve the right to amend the information and guidance within the policy: Childminder vehicles, Care transport workers, Volunteers, Ambulances, Courtesy Cars - 27.2 Vehicles owned by funeral directors that are used wholly or mainly for the purposes of funerals are exempt from the requirement to be licensed. - 27.3 Vehicles used in connection with a wedding are exempt from the requirement to be licensed.

-Private hire exemption to display licence plate etc
+28 Vehicles - Private hire exemption to display licence plate etc